tibane0/tibane0.github.io/_posts/2025-10-05-Fastbin-dup.md

 This heap exploitation technique leverages a double free vulnerability to trick the allocator into returning the same chunk twice, without freeing it in between.
 This technique is used to corrupt a chunk's metadata to link a fake chunk(target address) into a fastbin list.
 This can be used to gain arbitrary read/write primitive.

+### Fastbin Review

+There are 10 fastbins which are maintained using a singly linked list.
+The linked list uses a Last In First Out (LIFO) manner.
+Each bin has chunks of the same size and the sizes are : 16, 24, 32, 40, 48, 56, 64, 72, 80 and 88.
+The sizes include metadata (`prev_size` and `size`).
+Consolidation does NOT happen with free fastbin size chunks.
 ### Double Free Vulnerability

 A double free vulnerability occurs when a chunk of memory that was previously allocated is freed more than once.
 This is dangerous because it corrupts the allocato's data structures.